Home » Guides » General » Tools To Make Holes In Wood Of All Shapes and Sizes

 Available on Amazon: Whiteside Fluted Router Bit

-A fluted router bit installed in a plunge router with either a pattern guide or freehand will make just about any pattern of hole in wood.
+A fluted router bit installed in a plunge router with either a pattern guide or freehand will make just about any pattern of a hole in wood.

 The only con?
 A router bit has a limited maximum hole size and creates a lot of dust.